kuskoman/logstash-exporter/README.md

 ### Kubernetes Controller Mode

-Logstash Exporter provides a Kubernetes Controller mode that can automatically discover and monitor Logstash instances running in Kubernetes pods.
+Logstash Exporter provides a Kubernetes Controller mode that can automatically discover and monitor Logstash instances running in Kubernetes.
 This mode works by:

-1. Watching pods with specific annotations
+1. Watching Kubernetes resources (pods, services) with specific annotations
 2. Dynamically configuring the exporter to scrape metrics from these instances
-3. Automatically updating the monitored targets when pods are created, updated, or deleted
+3. Automatically updating the monitored targets when resources are created, updated, or deleted

 To use this mode: